 By giving people quality content and by making movies “feel” like an event again, “movie magic” (not to be misconstrued with fantasy magic or the accumulation of ticket sales) could make a comeback.

 What the Downton Abbey movie did (and did well) was just that.
 Now, if you were lucky enough to see an early screening a week before its release, you were given a souvenir – a Highclere Castle snow globe.
 While it’s not anything fancy, it was fun receiving a gift.
 The chatter in the audience was excited and the energy palpable.
 Some people even showed up to these screenings in fancy clothes.

 Seeing Downton Abbey in theaters is an event you don’t want to miss out on – if only to hear the communal laughter and enthusiasm of the people watching with you.

-Based on the popularity of these early screenings, it’s no surprise Downton Abbey then became the number one film a week later, even breaking a record!
-The advertising, the word of mouth, the buzz, the glamour, the anticipation, this is the must-see period drama of the year.
+Based on these early screenings’ popularity, it’s no surprise that Downton Abbey then became the number one film a week later, even breaking a record!
+The advertising, word of mouth, the buzz, the glamour, the anticipation, this is the must-see period drama of the year.
 Plus, it’s stunning to see the majestic Highclere Castle (Downton Abbey) on the big screen.

 The Plot – Downton Abbey (2019)

 The Downton Abbey movie continues a couple of years after the show ended, following the Crawley family and their servants in 1927.
 The plot centers around a royal family visit to Downton Abbey.
 Of course, chaos, excitement, and fun then ensue.